emilamaj/yield-arbitrage/notes.md

 - Useful link to check yields on various protocols https://defillama.com/yields

-- Note on exposure risks: some protocols only give yields to multiple tokens at the same time e.g. in pairs, etc (Uniswap, SushiSwap, Curve, Balancer, Bancor).
-Single-asset protocols can provide less risks in that regard (Aave, Compound) but also often only in stablecoins.
+- Note on exposure risks: some protocols only give yields to multiple tokens at the same time e.g. in pairs, etc (Uniswap, SushiSwap, Curve, Balancer).
+Single-asset protocols can provide less risks in that regard (Aave, Bancor, Compound) but also often only in stablecoins.
 (Thus providing less yield ??)

 - Only some tokens are available on multiple chains, Although the ones with top-market cap are usually available on most chains.